Digital security is a trending topic these days, one that many companies claim to have, but perhaps this is not entirely true for most of them.

 The solution is within reach

-In MetaMap we understand very well the security problem, and since 2017 data protection and verification have been our mission.
+In MetaMap we understand the security problem, and since 2017 data protection and verification have been our mission.

 This is why we offer solutions not only for companies in the financial world, but also to the crypto world, fintechs and even e-commerce.
 All that so our customers can actually know their clients through KYC's best practices and build with them long-term relationships.

-MetaMap offers each company the possibility to build its own metamap, which consists of checks such as biometrics, custom documents, identity verification and more.
+MetaMap offers each company the possibility to build its own workflow, which consists of checks such as liveness detection, custom documents, identity verification and more.
 This way, it is possible to verify in the most effective and agile way that the person filling the data, registering or opening an account on the other side of the screen is, in fact, who they say they are.

 If you want to protect your users' data, protect your company from possible fraud and build trust in your current and potential customers on a single platform, all that at an affordable and scalable cost depending on your business, MetaMap is the right option for you.